EPSRC Impact Acceleration Account Partnership Development Awards

 Pump-priming funding for new research collaborations

-EPSRC has made an allocation to the University of Cambridge for the Impact Acceleration Account over a 3 year period.
-One of the aims of the fund is to establish closer working partnerships with business.
-The University has therefore elected to use part of the fund for Partnership Development Awards, to pump-prime collaborations with industry partners.
+The IAA aims to establish closer working partnerships between researchers and business.
+Partnership Development Awards will pump-prime collaborations with industry partners.
 The fund is open to research projects within EPSRC remit which will kick-start collaborations with companies who have significant potential to become new business partners for the University.

-Typically, the Award will fund an initial project of interest to a new industrial partner, which will create the basis for a larger and longer term collaboration which could attract funding either from the company or other external sources (eg TSB).
-Evidence of real involvement from the industry partner in the project should be provided in the proposal including estimates of cash or in-kind contributions.
+Typically, the Award will fund an initial project of interest to a new industrial partner, which will create the basis for a larger and longer-term collaboration which could attract funding either from the company or other external sources (for example Innovate UK).
+Evidence of real involvement from the industry partner in the project should be provided in the proposal and support letter including estimates of cash or in-kind contributions.
 Projects with existing company partners, such as spin-outs or companies which have previously sponsored research within the same Department or research group, are unlikely to be supported.

 Projects aligned with the Strategic Research Initiatives and Strategic Research Networks are particularly welcomed.
 A full list of Strategic Research Initiatives and Networks can be found at www.cam.ac.uk/research/research-at-cambridge/strategic-research-initiatives-networks

 Please consult with your departmental finance team to obtain an X5 costing for your proposal.
 100% of directly incurred or directly allocated staff costs plus the cost of travel, consumables and other costs can all be supported by these funds.
 Funds cannot be used for patent costs, estate costs, indirect costs or capital items of equipment.
 PI time and student fees are also ineligible.
 The total request should be no more than £50 000; individual items of equipment must cost less than £10 000.